-- 1. Non-editable (informational) fields: - ➤ Panel The panel number this module belongs to, - Address The hardware address of this particular module; addresses can be in the range of 1 to 15, - Reference The reference number of this module. - 2.
+- 1. Non-editable (informational) fields: - > Panel The panel number this module belongs to, - Address The hardware address of this particular module; addresses can be in the range of 1 to 15, - > Reference The reference number of this module, - 2.
 Editable fields: - Descriptor Allows the user to enter a 40 character descriptor describing this Add-On, - External If this checkbox is checked then this Add-On is to be used on the external bus - Zone LED Mapping This 'block' of fields allows the user to provide mapping between zone numbers and LED's.
-Each LED can also be assigned to Virtual Point (VP) instead of a Zone.
-LED's assigned to Virtual Point can then be used in "Cause & Effect" programming to indicate other functions.
-When used in this mode the user can select from either Red, Amber or Green LED colours and whether the LED flashes or not.